gefyrahq/gefyra/README.md

   <img src="docs/static/img/gefyra-overview.png" alt="Gefyra connects to a Kubernetes cluster"/>
 </p>

 With these component, Gefyra is able to control a local development machine, and the development cluster, too.
-Both sides a now in the hand of
+Both sides are now in the hand of
 Gefyra.
 Once the developer's work is done, Gefyra well and truly removes all components from the cluster without leaving a trace.